 Advanced Level Training

-The Advanced level training offered by the Kenya FELTP is a two-year training in the field and applied epidemiology and public health leading to a Master of Science degree in Field Epidemiology.
-The training aims to increase the epidemiologic workforce capacity in Kenya by training public health professionals with knowledge and skills for enhanced disease surveillance, outbreak investigations and response nationwide.
+The Advanced level training offered by the Kenya FELTP is a two-year training in field and applied epidemiology, and public health leading to a Master of Science degree in Field Epidemiology.
+The training aims to increase the epidemiological workforce capacity in Kenya by training public health professionals on knowledge and skills for enhanced disease surveillance, outbreak investigations and response nationwide.
 The training is offered by the Ministry Health (MOH) in collaboration with Moi University, School of Public Health and the US Centers for Disease Control and Prevention.
-The FELTP Advance Level Training emphasizes service, providing real results to the health the sector as the residents pursue a Master of Science degree in Field Epidemiology.
+The FELTP Advanced Level Training emphasizes on service, providing real results to the health sector as the residents pursue a Master of Science degree in Field Epidemiology.

 189 residents have graduated from this level and are located in various counties in Kenya while others are working in various international organizations.
 Currently, cohorts 17 and 18 are in session.